gabehaddad/Mobility_Index/README.md

 <h3><span style="color:#434343;font-size:13.999999999999998pt;">Combination Score</span></h3>

+Figure 11: Histogram of Scores - Combination
 <p align="center">
   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/fa647b78-8b5b-4a8d-921b-dd4893666416" width="75%" />
 </p>

 The above histogram shows the spread of scores for our most important index, which incorporates all five transportation metrics.
 The histogram is more closely aligned with the transit oriented index because these metrics overall are given more weight than the walk and bike networks due to their greater ability to move people throughout the region.
 Our index indicates that East Bay has a fairly high level of mobility access.
 The majority of Blocks have scores between 10 and 13 out of a maximum of 15.
 There are outlier Blocks, but most have combined mobility levels in the top third of possible scores.

+Figure 11: Map of Scores - Combination
 <p align="center">
   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/b4dd5636-f2fe-4df0-b2ba-902eb5ce662b" width="75%" />
 </p>

 Our combined score map indicates that the highest score Blocks are in line with the BART corridor in the area of analysis that starts in North Berkeley and moves South to Oakland Coliseum.
 The pockets of yellow are concentrated around these stations.
 This is because BART was given the highest weight in the index due to its ability to travel to more of the Bay Area than bus or train.
 The pink and lighter purple blocks indicate greater distance to rail but strong access to bus and bike share, and may also indicate a high presence of bike lanes.
 The yellow pockets are also bolstered by good bus connectivity to the BART network.
 The darker purple areas are larger, less populated blocks and includes parks and other areas that transit cannot serve.
 This explains why the overall percentage of high-score land area is lower than the percent of Blocks with high scores seen in the histogram.
+At the same time, there are small, dense blocks in the Southeast part of Oakland that are darker shades of purple suggesting high population but low mobility access.

 <h2><span style="font-size:16pt;">Comparison to LIHTC Properties</span></h2>

+Figure 12: Map of Scores - LIHTC Properties over Combination-scored Census Blocks
 <p align="center">
   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/3e8a574b-cd16-4990-ba38-d33192119519" width="75%" />
 </p>